redwoodjs/blog-addon/README.md

 ## How to add to your project

-These instructions you are starting with a RedwoodSDK project, for example from `npx create-rwsdk -t minimal my-project-name`.
+These instructions assume you are starting with a RedwoodSDK project, for example from `npx create-rwsdk -t minimal my-project-name`.

 ### 0. Decide whether to add this manually or via AI